Trump-Russia report main findings awaited, U.S. lawmakers seek quick public release

 Mueller did not recommend any further indictments, a senior Justice Department official said, signaling there might be no more criminal charges against Trump associates arising from the investigation.
 Mueller brought charges against 34 people and three companies over the course of his investigation, with prison sentences for some of Trump’s former aides.

-On Friday evening, civil liberties privacy group the Electronic Privacy Information Center filed a Freedom of Information Request lawsuit against the U.S. Department of Justice to obtain the report.
+Trump’s convicted former personal lawyer Michael Cohen implicated the president in his guilty plea on campaign finance violations in a separate prosecution brought by federal prosecutors in New York.

-Lawmakers in both parties urged its quick release, and Democrats in particular demanded that nothing be held back, saying they would issue subpoenas if necessary.
 Barr, who took office in February, was appointed by Trump after the president fired his predecessor Jeff Sessions in November.
+The White House has not received or been briefed on the report, spokeswoman Sarah Sanders said on Friday, adding that “we look forward to the process taking its course.”

-“I remain committed to as much transparency as possible, and I will keep you informed as to the status of my review,” Barr told lawmakers in a letter.
+Civil liberties privacy group the Electronic Privacy Information Center filed a Freedom of Information Request lawsuit against the Justice Department to obtain the report.

-By handing over the long-awaited report to Barr, Mueller marked the end of his work, with his spokesman saying the 74-year-old special counsel would conclude his service in the coming days.
+By handing over the long-awaited report to Barr, Mueller marked the end of his work, with his spokesman saying the 74-year-old former FBI director would conclude his service in the coming days.

 Trump has denied collusion and obstruction.
 Russia has denied election interference.
 Trump has sought to discredit the investigation, calling it a “witch hunt” and accusing Mueller of conflicts of interest.
 But he said on Wednesday he does not mind if the public is allowed to see the report.

-Key Trump aides, including his former campaign chairman Paul Manafort, national security adviser Michael Flynn and personal lawyer Michael Cohen, have already either been convicted or pleaded guilty to charges brought by Mueller.
+Trump aides, including his former campaign chairman Paul Manafort, national security adviser Michael Flynn and personal lawyer Cohen, have already either been convicted or pleaded guilty to charges brought by Mueller.

 None of those charges, however, directly related to the question of collusion between the campaign and Moscow.
 The Justice Department has a policy that sitting presidents cannot face criminal charges.